 The synagogue will provide haggadot, table cloths, paper goods and cutlery.
 (Eco-kashrut alternative is to bring a washable place setting from home for your own use).
-Each table will be pre-set with a bowl of salt water and grape juice.
+Each table will be pre-set with a bowl of salt water and kosher for Pesach grape juice.
 If you would like wine, please bring your own.

 If you have a camera and could bring it and take pictures to share for our website and Facebook page, that would be most appreciated!!